 The Business Recruitment Team for the Kansas Department of Commerce can assist with various site location needs.
 Whether you’re seeking buildings or sites, our team has the resources and information to help you make an informed decision.
 Our Business Recruitment Team creates customized incentive proposals for clients based on capital investment, job creation, employee salaries and each company’s unique needs.
 We also coordinate with community economic development professionals for local incentives such as discounted building and land purchases, reduced property taxes, build-to-suit agreements and finance packages.
 All types of assistance offered for new company locations are also available for subsequent expansions.

-Effective July 1, 2013, the Kansas state sales and use tax rate will be 6.15%.
-However, there are several sales tax exemptions available, which include:
+Sales Tax Exemptions: The Kansas state sales and use tax rate is 6.5%.
+However, there are several sales tax exemptions available which include:

 - Labor services related to original construction